quic-go/docs/content/docs/quic/flowcontrol.md

 }
 ```

-The QUIC protocols allow adjusting this number during the lifetime of the connection, similar to how it is possible to [adjust the receive window](#auto-tuning).
+The QUIC protocol allows adjusting this number during the lifetime of the connection, similar to how it is possible to [adjust the receive window](#auto-tuning).
 Currently, quic-go doesn't expose an API for that.

 These configuration flags determine the number of concurrent streams and not the total number of streams over the lifetime of a QUIC connection.
 Once a stream is closed and / or reset (in both directions, in the case of bidirectional streams), and all frames have been delivered to the peer, the peer is allowed to open a new stream.